How does an installment loan work?

 Home loans are also secured, so if you fail to make your payments, you risk foreclosure.

-When to use an installment loan
+Benefits of an installment loan

 You get to pay back the loan over time, not all at once.